Management of bronchopleural fistula in patients on mechanical ventilation

 Andrew M Luks, MD

-- Associate Professor - Division of Pulmonary and Critical Care Medicine
+- Professor - Division of Pulmonary, Critical Care, and Sleep Medicine

 - Department of Medicine, University of Washington